oSharpey/cyber-obsidian/year-3/lltcs/CW1.md

 - Unpacks a section to memory and jumps to it
 - Seemingly then resolves kernel functions, changes protections on .data and unpacks it in place
 - Multi stage unpacking
 	- Stage 1:
+		- 1st stub program
+		- Allocated buffer (base+1DC9)
+		- unpacks 2nd stub to buffer (base+1DD8)
+		- Jumps to new
+	- Stage 1:
 		- Resolves kernel.dll, ntdll and other library functions -
 		- Unpacks main binary into a buffer
-		- Offset of VirtualAlloc = AB237C - AB0000 (+237C)
+		- Offset of VirtualAlloc = AB237C - AB0000 (buffer+237C)
-		- Zeroes out program memory from 400000 to 485000 (+25FB)
+		- Zeroes out program memory from 400000 to 485000 (buffer+25FB)
-		- Copies unpacked buffer set at +237C to 400000 (+2619)
+		- Copies unpacked buffer set at +237C to 400000 (buffer+2619)
-		- Deletes unpacked binary from memory (+2645)
+		- Deletes unpacked binary from memory (buffer+2645)
 		- Jumps to .data (cleanup code)
 		- Deletes original binary, creates new process with new binary

-	- Stage 2:
-		- Checks if a debugger is present
-		- sends requests to what can only be c2
-		- probably does encryption stuff

 ## Yara rules